 The Future of Mae — and Yonder

-Lovelace is ready to carry on this mission at Yonder and the next iteration of Mae when they open in spring 2018.
+Lovelace is ready to carry on this mission at Yonder and the next iteration of Mae, both of which are expected to option in late 2018.
 (Excitement has been brewing for months, with both appearing on Eater’s national list of the “Most Anticipated Restaurant Openings” of 2018.)
 Keeping with tradition, the supper club will be first-come, first-served to e-mail subscribers; sign up on Mae’s website.

 And while the menu at Mae’s counter-service counterpart Yonder isn’t finalized yet, two new kinds of fried chicken are promised: dipped and hot.
 (If forced to choose between the two, Lovelace says she would pick the dipped chicken, a North Carolina specialty of fried chicken dipped in a sauce made of brown sugar, hot sauce and vinegar — but says she wouldn’t consider the meal complete without hoppin’ john, an angel biscuit and a glass of sassafras sweet tea.)